 1. Self-awareness – the ability to identify and understand your moods and emotions, and how they affect others around you

 2. Self-regulation – the ability to control urges and tempers, and to think before acting

 3. Internal motivation – having the drive to pursue goals for personal reasons, rather than for rewards

 4. Empathy – the ability to recognise and understand the motivations of those around you, essential for building and leading teams successfully

 5. Social skills – the ability to manage relationships and build networks

-Basically, it’s good social and interpersonal skills, which as any recruiter or hiring manager will tell you, are crucial skills any potential employee must have.
+Basically, it’s good social and interpersonal skills, which as any recruiter or hiring manager will tell you, are crucial skills any potential employee must-have.
 Currently, employers are looking for more than just technical skills and are putting a greater emphasis on soft skills.
-And there’s good reason for this.
+And there’s a good reason for this.

 A study found that business leaders saw increased motivation and morale, improved leadership, and better collaboration between teams as key benefits from employees with high levels of emotional intelligence.
 It’s key that as hiring managers and employers, we utilise our understanding of emotional intelligence to improve the quality of hires.

 Emotionally intelligent workers tend to go further in their careers